Here Are All the Candidates Running for Wisconsin Governor in 2026

 Credits: Team Tiffany Press

-Tom Tiffany served 2½ years in the Assembly and eight years in the state Senate before winning his northwestern congressional seat in 2020.
+Tom Tiffany served 2½ years in the Assembly and eight years in the state Senate before winning his northwestern Wisconsin congressional seat in 2020.
+Earlier in his career, he owned a river cruise company and managed a dam.
 He’s a Trump loyalist who voted against certifying Democratic President Joe Biden’s 2020 victory before a violent mob of Trump backers invaded the U.S. Capitol in the deadly Jan.
 6, 2021, insurrection.
-Trump endorsed Tiffany in the race in January.
-In this campaign, Tiffany is calling for freezing property taxes; easing regulations on energy, housing, health care and child care; and cracking down on crime and immigration.
+Trump has endorsed Tiffany.
+In this campaign, Tiffany is calling for freezing property taxes; increasing funding for schools; easing regulations on energy, housing, healthcare and childcare; and cracking down on crime and immigration.

-Also running is Andy Manske, a 26-year-old medical service technician from Franklin.
+Also running is Andy Manske, a medical service technician from Franklin.

-Already out: Whitefish Bay businessman Bill Berrien left the race in September, following reports that he was following sexually explicit social media accounts.
-Josh Schoemann, who won Washington County’s first executive election in 2020 after six years as the county’s appointed chief administrator, dropped out on Jan.
-28.
+Already out are Whitefish Bay businessman Bill Berrien, who left the race in September, after reports that he was following sexually explicit social media accounts; and Washington County Executive Josh Schoemann, who dropped out in January, after Trump endorsed Tiffany.

 Larry Sandler has been writing about Milwaukee-area news for more than 30 years.
 He covered City Hall and transportation for the Milwaukee Journal Sentinel, after reporting on county government, business and education for the former Milwaukee Sentinel.
 At the Journal Sentinel, he won a Milwaukee Press Club award for his investigation of airline security.
 He's been freelancing since late 2012, with a focus on local government, politics and transportation.
 His contributions to Milwaukee Magazine have included in-depth articles about our lively local politics, prized cultural assets and evolving transportation options.
 Larry grew up in Chicago and now lives in Glendale.